Fertility Acupuncture Melbourne

 Our care plan may include the following:

-Once we have determined which areas of health and wellness you need support, we will create your individual treatment plan with the intention of you to achieve a successful pregnancy with our help.
+Once we have determined which areas of health and wellness you need support for, we will create your individual treatment plan with the intention of you achieving a successful pregnancy with our help.

 We have a strong focus on emotional well-being through this process.
-Your acupuncturist will use acupuncture and Chinese medicine to reduce stress and pain throughout your journey.
+Your acupuncturist uses acupuncture and Chinese medicine to help reduce stress and pain throughout your journey.
 This naturally makes the whole process much easier to manage.

-As your acupuncturist for fertility wellness, we take a holistic and thorough approach, and help your control what you can, and make peace with what you cannot.
+As your acupuncturist for fertility wellness, we take a holistic and thorough approach, help you control what you can, and make peace with what you cannot.

 Add to this the financial burden and the emotional strain this can place on you and your family.